-Firefox Preview Release 1.0
+Firefox Preview Release 1.0 full review

 Firefox has quickly become not just a great alternative browser to Internet Explorer but also a strong competitor for Apple’s Safari: it’s even faster in rendering heavy Web pages, and is also stable and standards-compliant.
 It even uses the core Mozilla browser code found in Safari.